coderside/CoderSide/README.rst

 1. Search on GitHub the coder guy by his full name.
 2. The search can return more than one GitHub user.
 You have to select the good one.
-3. | Once selected, the searching process is launch.
-   | This can take some seconds to return a result.
-   | There is a lot of requests.
+3. Once selected, the searching process is launch.
+This can take some seconds to return a result (there is a lot of requests).

 Technical solution
 ------------------